Can you use SIP Panels for Flooring?

 Structural Insulated Panels (SIPs) are high-performance building panels used in floors, walls, and roofs for residential and commercial buildings.
 The panels are made by sandwiching a core of rigid foam of expanded polystyrene (EPS) insulation between two structural facings, such as oriented strand board (OSB).
 The result is a building system that is extremely strong, energy-efficient and cost effective, making it ideal for self-build homes and extensions.

-What’s the benefit of SIP flooring?
+What’s the benefit of using SIP panels for flooring?

 SIP floors are easy to fit.
 On average flooring that would take 2-3 days to be completed, can be done in a matter of hours with SIPs.
 SIPs are extremely affordable too, partly as the labour costs are reduced due to their speed of application.